myusrn/dnccore/README.md

 This repo contains a .net core helper library that i bundle into a nuget package for easy consumption and updating.

-Using [nuget.org](http://nuget.org/packages/MyUsrn.Dnc.Core/) publicly accessible package feed versus a azure devops, pka visual studio team services [vsts], everyone in account only accessible package feed.
+Using [nuget.org](http://nuget.org/packages/MyUsrn.Dnc.Core/) publicly accessible package feed versus an azure devops, pka visual studio team services [vsts], everyone in account only accessible package feed.

 - - -